Division of Academic Affairs

 Baruch College provides an inclusive, transformational education in the arts and sciences, business, and public and international affairs to students from New York and around the world and creates new knowledge through scholarship and research.
-In support of this mission, the Office of the Provost works to create a dynamic intellectual environment across our three schools where students can succeed and learn from an outstanding faculty, and these faculty can thrive as educators and thought leaders in their respective fields.
-Our work is animated by the College Strategic Plan, Baruch 2028: Unstoppable.
+In support of this mission, the Division of Academic Affairs supports faculty and students in pursuit of their academic ambitions.

-In all of its work, the Office of the Provost remains true to the founding mission of Baruch’s ancestral institution, the Free Academy, which opened in 1847 to transform individual lives by providing a top quality “education for all.”
+In all of its work, the Division of Academic Affairs remains true to the founding mission of Baruch’s ancestral institution, the Free Academy, which opened in 1847 to transform individual lives by providing a top quality “education for all.”

 Academic Freedom